E1

 • 3.
 Check connectors: Locate the sensor connector on the main control PCB.
 Reseat it by unplugging and firmly plugging it back in.
 Look for corrosion or bent pins.

 • 5.
-Replace the sensor if faulty: If resistance is out of range or intermittent when you gently move the wires, replace the bottom NTC temperature sensor assembly specific to your Toshiba model.
+Replace the sensor if faulty: If the resistance is out of range or intermittent when you gently move the wires, replace the bottom NTC temperature sensor assembly specific to your Toshiba model.
 Route the new harness exactly as the original to avoid heat damage.

-Do not bypass or short the sensor to clear the error; this can cause overheating and fire risk.
+Do not bypass or short the sensor to clear the error; this can cause overheating and a fire risk.

 Advertisements